KiltedCode/khandaria-campaign/characters/urgench.md

 ## Ladies of Silk Road

-`Madam Ruby`
+`Madame Ruby`
 head mistress of House of the Midnight Sun, highest class bordello

 `Yang`
-One of `Madam Ruby`'s girls, killed several thugs during showdown with `Craddock`
+One of `Madame Ruby`'s girls, killed several thugs during showdown with `Craddock`

 `Susie`
-One of `Madam Ruby`'s girls, returned scarf to her
+One of `Madame Ruby`'s girls, returned scarf to her

 ## Criminals